-Pro tip- many cultures around the world practice belly binding, the art of wrapping fabric around a woman’s abdomen after she gives birth.
-This has nothing to do with “looking trim” and everything to do with comfort: many moms find that belly binding relieves back pain, helps with their posture and simply makes their midsection feel more secure.
+Try it: Many cultures around the world practice belly binding, the art of wrapping fabric around a woman’s abdomen after she gives birth.
+This has nothing to do with “looking trim” and everything to do with comfort: many moms find that belly binding relieves back pain, helps with posture and simply makes their midsection feel more secure.

 Your breasts may be sore